glguy/irc-core/README.md

 A configuration file can currently be used to provide some default values instead of using command line arguments.
 If any value is missing the default will be used.

+Relative paths are relative to the home directory.

 Learn more about this file format at [config-value](http://hackage.haskell.org/package/config-value)

 ```